- Online hate can be ‘intersectional’ – meaning you’re bullied for a range of different characteristics, at the same time.

 - If someone is attacking you online for characteristics you can’t change, it is not your responsibility to educate them at the expense of your own wellbeing or safety.

-- If you are targeted by online hate, you can report it to the platform where it happened, and then to eSafety if the online platform hasn’t actioned your report in 48 hours.
+- If you are targeted by online hate, you can report it to the platform where it happened, and then to eSafety if the online platform doesn’t action your report.

 What is online hate?